ufal/npfl114/exam/questions.md

 - Elaborate on BERT training process (what are the two objectives used and how exactly are the corresponding losses computed).
 [10]

+#### Questions@:, Lecture 12 Questions
+- Define the Markov Decision Process, including the definition of the return.
+[5]

+- Define the value function, such that all expectations are over simple random variables (actions, states, rewards), not trajectories.
+[5]

+- Define the action-value function, such that all expectations are over simple random variables (actions, states, rewards), not trajectories.
+[5]

+- Express the value function using the action-value function, and express the action-value function using the value function.
+[5]

+- Formulate the policy gradient theorem.
+[5]

+- Prove the part of the policy gradient theorem showing the value of $\nabla_{\boldsymbol\theta} v_\pi(s)$.
+[10]

+- Assuming the policy gradient theorem, formulate the loss used by the REINFORCE algorithm and show how can its gradient be expressed as an expectation over states and actions.
+[5]

+- Write down the REINFORCE algorithm, including the loss formula.
+[10]

+- Show that introducing baseline does not influence validity of the policy gradient theorem.
+[5]

+- Write down the REINFORCE with baseline algorithm, including both loss formulas.
+[10]

+- Sketch the overall structure and training procedure of the Neural Architecture Search.
+You do not need to describe how exactly is the block produced by the controller.
+[5]

+- Write down the variational lower bound (ELBO) in the form of a reconstruction error minus the KL divergence between the encoder and the prior (i.e., in the form used for model training).
+Then prove it is actually a lower bound on the log-likelihood $\log P(\boldsymbol x)$.
+[10]

+- Draw an architecture of a variational autoencoder (VAE).
+Pay attention to the parametrization of the distribution from the encoder (including the used activation functions), and show how to perform latent variable sampling so that it is differentiable with respect to the encoder parameters (the reparametrization trick).
+[10]

+#### Questions@:, Lecture 13 Questions
+- Write down the min-max formulation of generative adversarial network (GAN) objective.
+Then describe what loss is actually used for training the generator in order to avoid vanishing gradients at the beginning of the training.
+[5]

+- Write down the training algorithm of generative adversarial networks (GAN), including the losses minimized by the discriminator and the generator.
+Be sure to use the version of generator loss which avoids vanishing gradients at the beginning of the training.
+[10]

+- Explain how the class label is used when training a conditional generative adversarial network (CGAN).
+[5]

+- Illustrate that alternating SGD steps are not guaranteed to converge for a min-max problem.
+[5]

+- Assuming a data point $\boldsymbol x_0$ and a variance schedule
+  $\beta_1, \ldots, \beta_T$, define the forward diffusion process $q$.
+[5]

+- Assuming a variance schedule $\beta_1, \ldots, \beta_T$, prove how the forward diffusion marginal $q(\boldsymbol x_t | \boldsymbol x_0)$ looks like.
+[10]

+- Write down the diffusion marginal $q(\boldsymbol x_t | \boldsymbol x_0)$ and
+  the formulas of the cosine schedule of the signal rate and the noise rate.
+[5]

+- Write down the DDPM training algorithm, including the formula of the loss.
+[5]

+- Specify the inputs and outputs of the DDPM model, and describe its architecture – what the overall structure looks like (ResNet blocks, downsampling and upsampling, self-attention blocks), how the time is represented, and how the conditioning on an input image and an input text looks like.
+[10]

+- Define the forward DDIM process, and show how its forward diffusion marginal $q_0(\boldsymbol x_t | \boldsymbol x_0)$ looks like.
+[5]

+- Write down the DDIM sampling algorithm.
+[5]

+#### Questions@:, Lecture 14 Questions
+- Draw the WaveNet architecture (show the overall architecture, explain dilated convolutions, write down the gated activations, describe global and local conditioning).
+[10]

+- Define the Mixture of Logistic distribution used in Parallel WaveNet, including the explicit formula of computing the likelihood of the data.
+[5]

+- Describe the changes in the Student model of Parallel WaveNet, which allow efficient sampling (how does the latent prior look like, how the output data distribution is modeled in a single iteration and then after multiple iterations).
+[5]

+- Write down the loss used for training of the Student model in Parallel WaveNet, then rewrite the cross-entropy part to a sum of per-time-step cross-entropies, and explain how are the per-time-step cross-entropies estimated.
+[10]

+- Describe the addressing mechanism used in Neural Turing Machines – show the overall structure including the required parameters, and explain content addressing, interpolation with location addressing, shifting and sharpening.
+  [10]

+- Explain the overall architecture of a Neural Turing Machine with an LSTM controller, assuming $R$ reading heads and one write head.
+Describe the inputs and outputs of the LSTM controller itself, then how the memory is read from and written to, and how the final output is computed.
+You do not need to write down the implementation of the addressing mechanism (you can assume it is a function which gets parameters, memory and previous distribution, and computes a new distribution over memory cells).
+[10]